 It's curious, for example, that the very-private Harts enjoyed some very public moments, such as the time son Devonte Hart was photographed hugging a white police officer in riot gear during a Black Lives Matter protest following the fatal shooting of an unarmed black teen by a white officer in Ferguson, Missouri.
 The photo went viral.

 It was Devonte, plus his sisters Hannah and Sierra, whose bodies weren't at the crash scene.
-Sierra's was eventually recovered in the Pacific Ocean, but Devonte, 15, and Hannah, 16, remain missing.
-Authorities say they are presumed dead, but others pray they managed to escape.
+Sierra's was eventually recovered in the Pacific Ocean, and Hannah's remains were later found.
+Devonte remains missing.
+Authorities say he is presumed dead, but others pray he managed to escape.

 So what happened to the Hart family to bring them to the point of this tragedy?
 To find out, subscribe to the Broken Harts podcast.